spbpython/orgs-wiki/chat/this.md

-# Зэн SPb Python чата
+# The Zen of SPb Python Chat
-*(Навеян "The Zen of Python, by Tim Peters")*
+*(Inspired by "The Zen of Python, by Tim Peters")*

-- Коротко представиться лучше, чем просто "Привет".
+- Short introduction of yourself is better than "hello".

-- Ссылка на gist лучше, чем скопировать код из буфера обмена.
+- Link to gist is better than source paste.

-- Длинное сообщение лучше, чем много коротких.
+- One long message is better than many short.

-- Ошибку лучше исправить отредактировав сообщение, чем написать ещё одно с исправлениями.
+- Editing the message is better than correcting via another one.

-- Говорить по теме лучше, чем говорить не по теме.
+- Staying on topic is better than offtopic.

-- Некоторые темы всё же достойны обсуждения.
+- Good topic is worth discussing though.

-- Кроме тех, обсуждение которых начинается со ссылки на Habrahabr.
+- Unless it is started by a link to Habrahabr.

-- Вежливость ценится.
+- Politeness counts.

-- Плохое настроение не оправдывает нарушение правил.
+- Bad mood is not a good reason to break the rules.

-- Не проси разрешения спросить, спрашивай сразу!
+- Don't ask to ask just ask.

-- Текстовые сообщение лучше, чем голосовые сообщения.
+- Text message is better than voice message.

-- Если это не голосовая конференция.
+- Unless it is voice conference.

-- Репозиторий на гит это шикарная идея -- давайте делать больше репозиториев!
+- Git repos are one honking great idea -- let's do more of those!